 This technique can be made in many ways.

-- First, you can let the usability specialists look at the screens, or you can assistant developers to look at them.
+First, you can have the usability specialists review the screens, or you can assist the developers in reviewing them.

-- Each evaluator may deliver his own list of errors.
-Also, you may ask all of them to reach an arrangement and come up with a common list of these errors.
+Each evaluator may provide their own list of errors.
+Alternatively, you can ask all of them to come to an agreement and create a common list of these errors.

-- You can use their sound findings and earlier experience.
-Also, you can use a list of heuristic guidelines.
-For instance, these guidelines can be the error messages that should tell the user what to do.
+You can utilize their sound findings and past experiences.
+Additionally, you can use a list of heuristic guidelines.
+For example, these guidelines can include error messages that tell the user what to do.

 Common Heuristic Evaluation Rules

-- The system should always keep users abreast about what is going on, through appropriate feedback within a reasonable time.
+The system should always keep users abreast of what is going on, through appropriate feedback within a reasonable time.

-- The error messages should express in plain language (no codes), as well as indicate the problem.
+The error messages should be expressed in plain language (no codes), as well as indicate the problem.

 Rules And Guidelines Of Heuristic Evaluation

-On this method, the rules can give several purposes:
+In this method, the rules can serve several purposes:

-- Help the evaluators to identify the problems in the UI.
+Assist the evaluators in identifying problems with the UI.

-There are many recommended sets of usability heuristics techniques.
-Keep in your mind that not all of them may be appropriate for each project.
+There are many recommended sets of usability heuristic techniques.
+Keep in mind that not all of them may be appropriate for each project.
 Some common heuristics include:

 The rules of Shneiderman’s method are still valid.
-Shneiderman thought that these rules can be applied as design guidelines, and on the other hand, can be used for every level of the developer while he designs the UI.
-These rules can be used by heuristic evaluators to identify any kind of usability problems.
+Shneiderman believed that these rules can be applied as design guidelines and can be used by developers at every level while designing the UI.
+These rules can also be used by heuristic evaluators to identify any usability problems.

-Around 1990, Jakob Nielsen and Rolf Molich developed a list of heuristic rules.
-This method specifically aimed at heuristic evaluation.
-This method is rather than similar to Shneiderman’s.
+Around 1990, Jakob Nielsen and Rolf Molich developed a list of heuristic rules specifically aimed at heuristic evaluation.
+This method is rather similar to Shneiderman’s.

 The common rules of Jakob Nielsen and Rolf Molish are :

-The heuristic evaluation finds usability problems by a review.
+The heuristic evaluation identifies usability problems through a review.

 How To Do Heuristic Evaluation

-- First, it is important to create a list with the task scenarios that you going to test.
+First, it is important to create a list of the task scenarios that you are going to test.

-- You should justify each of these problems.
-Then you list by appearing to the heuristic.
+You should justify each of these problems and then list them according to the heuristic.

 You can use the method of severity rating.

-When you take care of an analysis of this technique, you can’t say “That’s an ugly orange color”.
-Instead of this, you have to justify why this is a common usability problem, that’s likely to affect usability for other people.
+When conducting an analysis of this technique, you cannot say “That’s an ugly orange color”.
+Instead, you have to justify why this is a common usability problem that is likely to affect the usability for other people.

-From instance, if a button has several problems with it like bad color combination or bad incense of information, then you should listed identify each of those problems.
-Keep in your mind that some of these problems may be more serious than others.
-Also, some others may be easier to fix than others.
-Its best to bring all problems on the table to make these deal.
+For instance, if a button has several problems, such as a bad color combination or poor presentation of information, then you should identify each of those problems.
+Keep in mind that some of these problems may be more serious than others, and some may be easier to fix than others.
+It is best to bring all problems to the table to address them.

-By doing this you will focus to feel out the system.
+By doing this you will focus to feel out of the system.

-In many cases, the heuristic evaluation finds a lot of problems, but keep in your mind that half of them are false in the sense that they do not cause any problems to real users.
-If you want to evaluate this technique, then you can review it with some expert users to finding out the missing functionality.
-Use it with caution.
-You should correct any problems that you feel that are real.
-In the other hand, let usability tests to decide for the test.
-At least, always make usability tests to point out the true problems.
+In many cases, heuristic evaluation uncovers a lot of problems, but keep in mind that half of them may be false positives, meaning they do not actually cause any issues for real users.
+If you want to evaluate this technique, you can review it with some expert users to identify any missing functionality.
+Use it with caution and only correct problems that you believe are real.
+On the other hand, let usability tests determine the final verdict.
+At the very least, always conduct usability tests to identify true problems.